ILEA SMZ 202, picture of a current probe

 Isolated current sensing is one of the many research focuses of the institute of power electronics and electrical drives.
 The developed current probes can measure both static and dynamic currents very precisely.

-Three devices are developed for the measurement ranges of
+A device is developed for the measurement range of

-Detailed information can be obtained from the datasheets shown below.
+Detailed information can be obtained from the datasheet shown below.

 Schematic with points of current measurement